Upcoming Workshop: Cherishing in Romance — 17 January, 2026, Lausanne • Early Bird ends 15 Dec Learn more

 Your capacity to see people so precisely and completely is just beautiful and freeing.
 Sometimes it’s pure magic and you seem to see things about either of us that we ourselves would find hard to give words to.
 You make it appear from behind a veil, with kindness and curiosity.

-We work with what’s happening right now between you—and what’s been simmering under the surface for far too long.
-Using a blend of Gottman Method and Relational Life Therapy, we look at how you fight, how you speak (or don’t), how you defend, withdraw, control, collapse, or keep peace at the cost of your truth.
+We focus on what’s happening between you now, and what’s been simmering under the surface for too long.
+Using a blend of Gottman Method and Relational Life Therapy, we explore how you fight, how you speak (or don’t), and how you defend, withdraw, control, collapse, or keep peace at the cost of your truth.

 Minimalist wooden surface with a small ceramic cup and a clear glass vase holding a single slender branch with green leaves against a textured muted green wall